dgca/hn-dn-hide-medium/README.md

 dn-filter-medium
 ================

-Bookmarklet to filter medium.com articles on Designer News
+Chrome Extension which hides medium.com articles on Hacker News and Designer News.